Setup Gloo Mesh and Components

 Enable mTLS between clusters

-On each mesh cluster where you have installed istio
+On each mesh cluster where you have installed istio run the following manifest to enable mTLS,

 kubectl --context=$CLUSTER1 apply -f $DEMO_HOME/config/peer-auth.yaml